mitsuba-renderer/drjit/docs/loops.rst

 - **Other deviations**:

-  The :cpp:class:`Loop` constructor modifies the supplied loop variables to intercept arithmetic involving them, which assumes that this declaration is immediately followed by a directive of the form ``while (loop.cond(...))``.
+  The :cpp:struct:`Loop` constructor modifies the supplied loop variables to intercept arithmetic involving them, which assumes that this declaration is immediately followed by a directive of the form ``while (loop.cond(...))``.
   Deviations from this pattern are not permitted: